 Kouchna Ark and the walls seen from it

+For more than a century no other Russian armies were sent against Khiva.
 In 1839 General Vasily Alekseevich Perovsky moved from Orenburg, a Russian military outpost, to attack the Khanate of Khiva and stop its slave market of Russian peasants.
 He chose the wrong period (November) to cross the frosty desert and was forced back by winter storms without having been able to reach Khiva.
-It was evident that in order to exploit their military edge over the Khanate warriors, the Russians needed more information.
-In 1858 Nikolai Pavlovitch Ignatiev, a young Russian officer managed to reach Khiva and (of even greater importance) to safely return with first hand strategic information.
+It was evident that in order to exploit their military edge over the Khanate army, the Russians needed more information.

 Summer mosque in Kouchna Ark